Mesothelioma Claims

 Who can file a mesothelioma claim?

-Anyone who has been diagnosed with mesothelioma may be able to file a claim, as long as they can prove that their condition was caused by asbestos exposure.
+Anyone who has been diagnosed with mesothelioma may be able to file a claim, as long as their lawyer can prove that their condition was caused by asbestos exposure.

 Additionally, family members and estate representatives may have the legal right to pursue a wrongful death lawsuit after their loved one has passed away from mesothelioma.